 A run object MAY contain a property named graphs whose value is an array of zero or more unique (§3.7.3) graph objects (§3.35).
 A graph object represents a directed graph: a network of nodes and directed edges that describes some aspect of the structure of the code (for example, a call graph).

 A graph object defined at the run level MAY be referenced by a graphTraversal object (§3.38) defined in the graphTraversals property (§3.25.18) of any result object (§3.25) in theRun.

+requests property

+A run object MAY contain a property named requests whose value is an array of zero or more unique (§3.7.3) request objects (§3.43) representing HTTP requests that appear in result objects (§3.25) within theRun.

+NOTE: This property is primarily useful to web analysis tools.

+responses property

+A run object MAY contain a property named responses whose value is an array of zero or more unique (§3.7.3) response objects (§3.44) representing web responses that appear in result objects (§3.25) within theRun.

+NOTE: This property is primarily useful to web analysis tools.

 results property